-Studies of the tooth surfaces and microscopic wear patterns on hominin teeth indicate that Homo erectus ate a variety of foods, including some hard, brittle plant foods (Unger and Scott 2009).
+However, Homo erectus certainly ate more than just meat.
+Studies of the tooth surfaces and microscopic wear patterns on hominin teeth indicate that these hominins ate a variety of foods, including some hard, brittle plant foods (Unger and Scott 2009).
 This would make sense, considering the environment was changing to be more dominated by grasslands in some areas.
 Roots, bulbs, and tubers (known as underground storage organs) of open savanna plants may have been a primary food source.
-Indeed, hunter-gatherer groups such as the Hadza of Tanzania rely heavily on such foods, especially during periods when game is scarce.
-In the unstable environment of the early Pleistocene, dietary versatility would be a definite advantage.
+Indeed, hunter-gatherer groups such as the Hadza of Tanzania rely heavily on such foods,